pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 >
 ```

 Ah, now this is what we inserted.
 It looks better than previous machine output.
-All that we need to do is, add `.pretty()` at the end of any result to make it look pretty.
+All that we need to do is add `.pretty()` at the end of any result to make it look pretty.

 > **Wait a minute!** Something's new!

 We see that there's a new field called `_id` in the list of fields.
-We didn't add it, didn't we?
-MongoDB has a way of identifying records using `_id` and setting it to an Object with some crazily random value.
+We did not add it; MongoDB has a way of identifying records using `_id` and setting it to an Object with some crazily random value.
 This is used as a unique value to uniquely identify a single record.
-Please note that this field is automatically created by MongoDB, and we don't need to worry about creating one separately, making it auto increment and primary key, which needs to be done in a relational database.
+Please note that this field is automatically created by MongoDB, and we don't need to worry about creating one separately and making it auto increment and function as the primary key.
+These are all requirements in a RDB that are made obsolete in a NoSQL database.

 #### Bulk Insertion